 Meaning, customers aren’t phoning them up and offering amazing quotes.

 If you want testimonials (and you should) you need to request them.

-In addition to a quote, we also request a high quality version of their logo with a transparent background and a head shot (we often offer to use their LinkedIn head shot – this is what most people end up doing anyways).
+In addition to a quote, we also request a high-quality version of their logo with a transparent background and a headshot (we often offer to use their LinkedIn headshot – this is what most people end up doing anyway).
 A quote is powerful.